TheodorosPanagiotakopoulos/theodorosPanagiotakopoulos/README.md

 ## Experience

-- **ASML Silicon Valley**: Worked as a Modeling Product Engineer Intern, developing computational methods for photomask optimization and enhancing simulation processes for pre-silicon fabrication, which reduced memory usage and runtime.
+- **ASML Silicon Valley**: Worked as a Modeling Product Engineer Intern, where I developed computational methods to optimize photomasks and enhanced simulation processes for pre-silicon fabrication, resulting in reduced memory usage and runtime.

 ## Research Focus